Questions & Answers

 - Why is this toilet paper better than regular white bamboo toilet paper?

-We spent three years working with different manufacturing partners in search of the right combination of ingredients, density, ply and other variables to deliver the strength that we wanted in our paper, while keeping additives to a bare minimum.
+We’ve spent the last three years working with different manufacturing partners in search of the right combination of ingredients, density, ply and other variables to deliver the strength that we wanted in our paper, while keeping additives to a bare minimum.
 The result is a product that is stronger and silkier than any other paper we’ve tried.

-1. Put 4 squares of toilet paper in a glass jar.
+1. Put 4 squares of PlantPaper in a glass jar.

 3. Put back on the lid and shake heavily for 10 seconds.

-4. If the paper has broken down into small pieces, then it’s septic safe*.
+4. If the paper has broken down into small pieces (it will!), then it’s septic-safe.

 Compared to other 2- and 3-ply premium toilet paper brands, whether tree- or bamboo-based, PlantPaper breaks down quickly and completely.

 According to leading plumbers, the majority of clogs are not the result of a change in paper, but rather due to underlying bellies and back-ups in the pipes that gradually worsen over time.
 Still, no matter what paper you’re using, if you’re a heavy wiper (you use more than 10-15 sheets of toilet paper per visit), consider flushing midway to reduce stress on your system.
 And consider passing the word along to your children: plumbers report that teenagers especially often use far more toilet paper than necessary.